jodersky/infra/README.md

 For example, assigning the `ip` role to server `server.crashbox.io` will:

-1. Create the server and A record if it isn't already there.
+1. Create the server and A record if it doesn't already exist.
 2. Install the package `crashbox-ip-config` on the server.
 3. Create a DNS CNAME, aliasing `ip.crashbox.io` to `server.crashbox.io`.